kjosib/kjosib.github.io/Girl/Voice.md

 1. Spend a little money on a well-qualified coach who understands and respects the science while keeping a good bedside-manner.

 * Problem: They aren't all qualified to the same degree, and it's hard for a lay-person to tell the difference.
+* Other problem: SLPs (Speech & Language Pathologists) may work from flawed sources.

+The best trans-voice teachers will focus on resonance and vocal weight in that order before getting into intonation and pronunciation.
+Pitch adjustment generally comes easy, and for that reason is largely irrelevant to gendering a voice: Mickey Mouse is high and squeaky, but obviously male because the resonance is masculine.

 ## Plan B: The DIY approach

 Everyone starts out with a different constellation of skills, sub-skills, and sub-sub-skills on different levels.
 Understand what you have so far, then build towards your goal in achievable increments.
-Eventually, forget the lower-levels because they become automatic and no longer require conscious control.
+Eventually, the lower-levels become automatic and no longer require conscious control.

 Learning a motor skill means reshaping the segment of your brain responsible for converting intention into muscle-control signals.
 (Brains are constantly reshaping themselves according to the demands placed upon them.
 It gets more difficult in adulthood, but not impossible by any stretch.)

 For each motor-skill to be learned, build a control system (a.k.a. feedback cycle):